emqx/emqx-docs/en_US/file-transfer/broker.md

 }
 ```

 Exported files may accumulate over time, potentially resulting in a large number of files in the export folder.
 To address this, EMQX utilizes a bucketing scheme to store exported files.
-The scheme involves the following 6-level folder hierarchy:
+The scheme involves the following 6-level directory hierarchy:

 - Calculate the hash of the file id together with client id (`ABCDEFG012345...`).
 - Store the file in a 6-level directory hierarchy, with each level defined as follows:
-  * The first 2 bytes of the hash as the first-level folder name;
+  * The first 2 bytes of the hash as the first-level directory name;
-  * The next 2 bytes as the second-level folder name;
+  * The next 2 bytes as the second-level directory name;
-  * The rest of the hash as the 3-rd level folder name;
+  * The rest of the hash as the 3-rd level directory name;
   * The client id;
   * The file id;
-  * The escaped file name as the last level.
+  * The escaped file name as the last directory.

-For example, an exported file might be stored in a folder structure like this: `AB/CD/EFGH.../clientid/file_id/escaped_file_name_from_the_metadata`.
+For example, an exported file might be stored in a directory structure like this: `AB/CD/EFGH.../clientid/file_id/escaped_file_name_from_the_metadata`.

 EMQX provides an API for listing and downloading the exported files.